-We will use a range of engagement tools to provide you with relevant information about local issues.
+We will use a range of engagement tools to make it easy and convenient for you to contribute and will provide all the relevant information you need to give informed feedback on the project.
 We will often use a combination of print and/or online communications to share information with you.
 If we are seeking your active participation, we will provide information on how you can be involved.